Maia-Everett/lintian.eu/_posts/2023-12-30-warcraft-retrospective-8.md

 * [Kargath Bladefist](https://warcraft.wiki.gg/wiki/Kargath_Bladefist), the ruthless chieftain of the Shattered Hand clan.
 * [Teron Gorefind](https://warcraft.wiki.gg/wiki/Teron_Gorefiend), the cunning death knight who wants to open his own portal to a world to conquer.
 * [Dentarg](https://warcraft.wiki.gg/wiki/Dentarg), the ogre-mage servant and enforcer to Ner'zhul in the Shadow Moon clan.
-* [Deathwing](https://warcraft.wiki.gg/wiki/Deathwing), a black dragon covered in adamantine scales made by goblin alchemists during the Second War and said to be second in power only to Alexstrasza itself.
+* [Deathwing](https://warcraft.wiki.gg/wiki/Deathwing), a black dragon covered in adamantine scales made by goblin alchemists during the Second War and said to be second in power only to Alexstrasza herself.
 Now he resides in northwestern Draenor with a group of renegade dragons.

 Yes, one of these things is not like the others, and already it presents a minor continuity issue.
 Deathwing is blatantly there to explain why the Draenor Horde still has access to dragons despite not having the Dragonmaw clan and the captive Alexstrasza.
 However, if goblin alchemists made Deathwing nearly impenetrable armor in the Second War, presumably for the needs of Doomhammer's Horde, why didn't Doomhammer, you know, *use him?* A nigh-invulnerable dragon would be a great asset in the conquest of Lordaeron or in pursuit of Gul'dan and his renegade clans.